davidmoten/xuml-tools/README.md

 	</plugins>
 </build>
 ```
-or use the maven archetype to create a project:
+or use the maven archetype to create a project in interactive mode:

-    mvn archetype:generate \
+    mvn archetype:generate -DarchetypeGroupId=org.github.davidmoten -DarchetypeArtifactId=xuml-model-archetype -DarchetypeVersion=0.0.1-SNAPSHOT
-    -DarchetypeGroupId=org.github.davidmoten \
-    -DarchetypeArtifactId=xuml-model-archetype \
-    -DarchetypeVersion=0.0.1-SNAPSHOT

 Then customise src/main/resources/domain.xml, pom.xml and src/main/java and src/test/java.